Schulich School of Business: Undergraduate programs

 Students applying to the BBA/iBBA program must have at least a low 90s high school average.
-There are two parts of the application process.
-For the first part, applicants must submit a Supplementary Information Form that includes a summary of the organizations, sports teams, volunteer or paid work that the applicant has been involved in.
-Secondly, there are three video interview questions along with a five-minute written portion.
+In the applicant process, applicants must submit a Supplementary Information Form that includes a summary of the organizations, sports teams, volunteers or paid work that the applicant has been involved in, and there are three video interview questions along with a five-minute written portion.

-The BBA and iBBA programs together enrol around 400 students (300 for BBA and 100 for iBBA) from an average of 4,500 to 5,000 applicants per year, providing an applicant to place ratio of around 12 to 1.
-Delayed entry students who have studied one year at another school are also allowed to apply.
-However, there are only a limited number of spaces reserved for the delayed entry stream and prospective applicants must meet specific degree requirements to qualify.

 Academics

-Similar to the graduate program, students are not required to specialize in a discipline.
-However, students can choose to specialize in up to two areas such as: Accounting, Economics, Entrepreneurship and Family Business, Finance, International Business, Marketing, Organization Studies, Operations Management & Information Systems, and Strategic Management. iBBA students are also required to complete one semester of study abroad at one of Schulich's partner schools and to take a foreign language course every year.
+Students can choose to specialize in up to two areas, such as: Accounting, Economics, Entrepreneurship and Family Business, Finance, International Business, Marketing, Organization Studies, Operations Management & Information Systems, and Strategic Management. iBBA students are required to complete one semester of study abroad at one of Schulich's partner schools and to take a foreign language course every year.
 Undergraduate students in the BBA and iBBA programs also have the option of pursuing a Certificate in Managing International Trade and Investment.

 International exchange

 Any student enrolled in the BBA/iBBA program may apply for one Study Abroad term.
-Students may apply for a full academic year only in cases where a full year option is available as per the information on individual partner schools.
-Exchange term could either be the second semester of Year 3, or first and second semester of Year 4.
+Students may apply for a full academic year only when a full year option is available.
+The exchange term could either be the second semester of Year 3, or first and second semester of Year 4.

 Schulich partners with 64 exchange partner universities in 30 different countries.
-Exchange partners include Esade Business School, HEC Paris, and the National University of Singapore.
-Exchange is mandatory for iBBA students as it is a part of their graduation requirements, but BBA students are also allowed to participate in exchange.
-Most countries that invite Schulich students for exchange terms have limited spots; therefore, a portion of the spots in each university is reserved for iBBA students, and the rest of the spots are for students studying in either undergraduate designation.
+Exchange partners include Esade Business School, HEC Paris, Bocconi University, and the National University of Singapore.
+Exchange is a part of iBBA students' graduation requirements.
+BBA students are allowed to participate in exchange.
 Select undergraduate students also have the option of completing a joint degree with the Guanghua School of Management at Peking University.
 Students who graduate from the Schulich-Guanghua joint program receive both a Bachelor of Business Administration (BBA or iBBA) from the Schulich School of Business and a Bachelor of Arts in Management from the Guanghua School of Management.